Ionic Bonding and Properties of Ionic Compounds | General Chemistry 1

 Ionic compound:

-A chemical compound composed of cations and anions held together by ionic bonds and forming extended crystal lattice of alternating ions.
-In solution, ionic compounds form ions and are therefore good conductors of electricity
+Ionic compound is a chemical compound composed of cations and anions held together by ionic bonds.
+Ionic compounds form when atoms transfer electrons to achieve a stable electron configuration, typically forming an extended crystal lattice of alternating ions.

-Na readily loses one e- and becomes the metal cation Na+
+Na readily loses one e- to become a cation Na+

-Cl readily gains one e- and becomes a nonmetal anion Cl-
+Cl readily gains one e- to become an anion Cl-

 NaCl is an ionic compound held by the ionic bond between Na+ and Cl-: Na+ + Cl- → NaCl